noemitsunaka/vtex-101/README.md

 You can try to add it with a template: https://analytics.google.com/analytics/web/template?uid=tTp2GkIJRiGodszJbq8RsA

-Or you can use a simple Regex to configure mannualy the sales funnel.
+Or you can use a simple Regex to configure mannualy the sales funnel:

 * Administrator > Select "Goals"

 * Goal Setup > Select "Custom"

 * Goal Description > Destination > Select "regular expression"

 * Complete with the regular expressions below.

 ### Sales Funnel Regex